shajahank1/odoo-cheat-sheet/controller/controller.md

 ### Handling Dynamic Route Parameters
 Dynamic parameters are part of the route URL and are passed as arguments to your controller method.

+> When a user navigates to a URL that matches one of these patterns, the corresponding method is called, and the dynamic part of the URL is passed to the method as an argument.
+Inside the method, you can use this parameter to perform actions, such as retrieving a record from the database.

 ```
 from odoo import http